Top 7 of Poland’s Hot Springs

 Nearby Amenities: 2 stars - Limited options, best for a back-to-nature experience, nearby hiking trails.

-Mineral Content: Varies depending on the location, but generally rich in sulfur, sodium, and calcium, offering potential benefits for various health conditions.
+Mineral content varies depending on the location, but generally rich in sulfur, sodium, and calcium, offering potential benefits for various health conditions.

 Secret Tip: Hike to hidden thermal pools like Termy Chochołowskie for a truly off-the-beaten-path experience.
 Hike to the Gubałówka Mountain for panoramic views and a dip in a natural hot spring with breathtaking scenery.